 Among his formative experiences was time spent in Northern Italy, where he completed the master’s program at the Italian Culinary Institute for Foreigners in Costigliole d’Asti.
 It was a decision born of his love for the ingredients used in Piedmontese cooking.
 And his love for Italian culture and cuisine is evident in his approach to food and wine.

-Magnasco says that, when he dines out, he often seeks out well-prepared seafood.
-And that's reflected in some of his favorite dishes from around town.
+Magnasco says that, when he dines out, he often seeks out high quality, well prepared food.
+And that’s reflected in some of his favorite dishes from around town.

 "Everything" at The National